Best Cheap Car Insurance for Drivers With Bad Credit

 Overview

-Travelers provides robust coverage and cost-saving opportunities for drivers with bad credit.
+Travelers offers new car replacement and accident forgiveness for drivers with bad credit.
 Its new car replacement coverage replaces your totaled vehicle with a brand-new one of the same make and model.
 Travelers also offers an accident forgiveness program to keep rates steady after your first accident.
-Discounts like safe driving for accident-free drivers and good student for young drivers with good grades help policyholders save.
+Discounts for accident-free drivers and students with good grades help policyholders save.

-Travelers uses your credit score when setting rates, but won't automatically check if your score improves.
-You need to call and ask for a review.
+Travelers factors your credit score into your rate but won't recheck it automatically if your score improves.
+Call to request a review.
 When Travelers reviews your policy again, it considers your improved credit score, driving record and claims history.

 Car Insurance for Drivers With Poor Credit: Buying Guide